JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 - Phase sequence:
 **0° → 120° → 240° → 0°**

-Since the phase completes one full 360° rotation in five samples, the generated digital LO frequency is:
+Since the phase completes one full 360° rotation in three samples, the generated digital LO frequency is:

 **f_LO = 5 MHz / 3 ≈ 1.6667 MHz**